elijahmilks/milks.js/README.md

 ```

 ### routes.js
-The routes.js file is simple for now, and only contains an objects holding strings to represent URL value, and what page to return per that request.
+The routes.js file is simple for now, and only contains an objects holding strings to represent URL value, and what block to return per that request.

 #### Example routes.js file
 ```